What should I consider when upgrading my computer CPU?

 Can I use a Slot A in a Slot 1 or a Slot 1 in a Slot A?

 The Slot 1 processors and specification is a registered trademark of Intel, and because of this, AMD could not design a compatible slot.
-Therefore, AMD created the Slot A that looks similar to Intel's Slot 1 but are not compatible.
+Therefore, AMD created the Slot A that looks similar to Intel's Slot 1, but they are not compatible.
 Therefore, a Slot 1 processor will not work in a Slot A motherboard, and a Slot A will not work in a Slot 1.